 - the man and the mother were in a de facto relationship at the time she became pregnant; or

-- there is a court order saying the man is the father of the child.
+- there is a court order saying the man is the child’s father.

-- These factors are considered as "proof of parentage" in applications such as child support or child maintenance.
+These factors are considered “proof of parentage” in applications such as child support or maintenance.

-If either the man or the woman believes the man is or is not the father of the child, even in cases in presumed proof of parentage, it is possible to have DNA testing to make sure.
+If either the man or the woman believes the man is or is not the child’s father, even in cases of presumed proof of parentage, it is possible to request a court ordered DNA test to make sure.
 This report can be used to form the basis of a court order.

 If the nominated father’s DNA does not match the child’s DNA, he cannot be the biological father and is excluded with 100% certainty.

 If the nominated father’s DNA does match the child’s DNA, he is a possible father.
 The Family Law Court requires the report to determine a relative chance of parentage of at least 99.5%.